 They are the great North American rivals, friendly neighbours who tease each other over everything from hockey to foreign policy.
 But is one superior to the other?
-Should you move to Canada or the USA?
+Should you be moving to Canada or the moving to the USA?
 Which nation would suit you best?

-How easy is it to get a Visa in the USA vs Canada?
+How Easy is it to get a Visa in the USA vs Canada?

 One great thing both countries have in common is very helpful websites to guide you through the visa process and see if you fit the necessary criteria.
 The US Department of State has a handy Visa Wizard on its website, while the Canadian government has a specialist immigration and citizenship site outlining different pathways to residency.